BinaryMoon/wp-toolbelt/readme.txt

 * Ensure cookie bar is hidden if cookies are accepted.
 * Make use of travis build system to ensure good code.
 * Add tools link to plugin page.
-* Add widget display module.
-This is an early version and subject to change.
 * Make heading anchors always show on touch devices.

 = 1.7.1 - 4th September 2019 =